CAFAudit/audit-service/caf-audit-monkey/README.md

 ## Configuration

 ### Modes
 The Audit Monkey can be run in a number of modes.
-Details of these modes are outline in the table below.
+Details of these modes are outlined in the table below.
 The three key modes cover:

 * Sending Audit Events directly to Elasticsearch or via the Audit WebService